cocos/cocos-docs/en/concepts/scene/skybox.md

     ![Set environment map for skybox](skybox/set-envmap.png)

-Then the setup is done.
+The setup is done.
 The developer can directly see the set environment map of the skybox in the **Scene** panel.
-If the map is not displayed correctly, you need to check if the value of **SkyIllum parameter** is too low, or **modify the Clear Flag** of Camera.
+If the map is not displayed correctly, check if the value of **SkyIllum parameter** is too low, or **modify the Clear Flag** of Camera.

 #### SkyIllum Property